-During the 1930’s James Cleet was commissioned by South Shields Public Health Department to make a photographic record of ‘slum housing’ in the town.
+During the 1930’s James Cleet was commissioned by South Shields Public Health Department to make a photographic record of ‘slum housing’ in the riverside area of the town – Holborn and Laygate.
 Side Photographic Gallery in Newcastle produced a booklet in 1979 of some of the photo’s.
 Not sure if the term ‘slum’ was first used by Side Gallery or Public Health Department ?

 There was a small team of volunteers who recorded details of the images, scanned the photo’s, and uploaded them onto the website, this process features in the documentary.
 Street names, buildings, shops and people were researched, as much information as possible was added.
 On the back of the pictures was nearly always a date or name of the photographer.
 But unfortunately, some photographs were left blank and didn’t have any recognizable signs, but were still uploaded.